Connective Tissue & Autoinflammatory Disorders

 Chair

-The Connective Tissue & Autoinflammatory Focused Study Group is chaired by Heather Brandling-Bennett, MD at the University of Washington.
+The Connective Tissue & Autoinflammatory Focused Study Group is co-chaired by Heather Brandling-Bennett, MD at the University of Washington and Maria Teresa Garcia Romero, MD at the National Institute of Pediatrics, Mexico City.

 Links